Query expansion techniques for information retrieval: A survey: Query Expansion

 \subsection{Weighting and Ranking of Query Expansion Terms}

-In this step of QE, weights and ranks have been assigned to query expansion terms [see Fig. \ref{fig:2}].
-The input of this step is the user's query as well as the texts extracted from the data sources in the first step.
-Assigned weights denote relevancy of terms in the expanded query and are further used in ranking retrieved documents based on relevancy.
+In this step of QE, weights and ranks are assigned to query expansion terms obtained after data preprocessing (see Fig. \ref{fig:2}).
+The input to this step is the user's query and texts extracted from the data sources in the first step.
+Assigned weights denote relevancy of the terms in the expanded query and are further used in ranking retrieved documents based on relevancy.
 There are many techniques for weighting and ranking of query expansion terms.
-Reference \cite{carpineto2012survey} classifies the techniques into four categories on the basis of relationship between the query terms and the expansion features: \begin{itemize} \item \emph{One-to-One Association.} Such as WordNet to find synonyms and similar terms for the query terms. \item \emph{One-to-Many Association.} Correlates one query term to many expanded query terms. \item \emph{Feature Distribution of Top Ranked Documents.} Deals with the top retrieved documents from the initial query and considers the top weighted terms from these documents. \item \emph{Query Language Modeling.} Constructs a statistical model for the query and choses the expansion terms having highest probability. \end{itemize} The first two approaches can also be considered as local techniques.
-These are based on association hypothesis projected by reference \cite{Rijsbergen:1979:IR:539927}: ``If an index term is good at discriminating relevant from non-relevant documents, then any closely associated index term is also likely to be good at this."
-This hypothesis was mainly motivated by reference \cite{maron1965mechanized}.
-Reference \cite{Rijsbergen:1979:IR:539927} outlines this concept as ``to enlarge the initial request by using additional index terms which have a similar or related meaning to those of the given request."
+Carpineto and Romano \cite{carpineto2012survey} classify the techniques into four categories on the basis of a relationship between the query terms and the expansion features: \begin{itemize} \item \emph{One-to-One Association:} Correlates each expanded term to at least one query term. \item \emph{One-to-Many Association.} Correlates each expanded term to many query terms. \item \emph{Feature Distribution of Top Ranked Documents:} Deals with the top retrieved documents from the initial query and considers the top weighted terms from these documents. \item \emph{Query Language Modeling:} Constructs a statistical model for the query and chooses expansion terms having the highest probability. \end{itemize} The first two approaches can also be considered as local techniques.
+These are based on association hypothesis projected by Rijsbergen \cite{Rijsbergen:1979:IR:539927}: ``If an index term is good at discriminating relevant from non-relevant documents, then any closely associated index term is also likely to be good at this".
+This hypothesis is primarily motivated by Maron \cite{maron1965mechanized}.
+Rijsbergen \cite{Rijsbergen:1979:IR:539927} outlines this concept as ``to enlarge the initial request by using additional index terms that have a similar or related meaning to those of the given request".
 The above approaches have been discussed next.